 Every clinical trial in the United States is approved and monitored by a local Institutional Review Board (IRB) to make sure that any potential hazards are avoided.
 In addition, every clinical trial has a data safety monitoring committee that reviews the medical data to make sure that the study drug(s) are not doing any harm to the trial participants.
 There is also a clinical trial coordinator who is responsible for informing the patients and making sure that the patient understands the potential benefits and risks involved.
 The clinical trial coordinator will also follow the patient through the entire study.

-- You can also go right to the source – www.clinicaltrials.gov.
+- www.clinicaltrials.gov.
 On the front page there is box “Search for Studies”—type in “hepatitis C” and the city where you live – for example “Sacramento.”
 The studies will be listed.
 There are all sorts of categories that will also be listed and it can be a bit overwhelming or there may be too many unrelated listings to read.
 A good way to narrow down the findings is to type in the name of a drug and city.
 For example: “hepatitis C and GS-5816 and San Francisco” or “hepatitis C and Gilead and Seattle” or “hepatitis C and daclatasvir and Denver” or “hepatitis C and MK-5172 and St. Louis” and so on….
 Click on the study for more information.

 Tips: Questions to Ask the Study Coordinator